Rickettsia species

 - R. philipiii (previously known as Rickettsial spp.
 364D): transmitted by Dermacentor occidentalis (Pacific Coast tick)

-- Cases to date only describe in California but tick vector ranges the West Coast.
+- Cases are only described in California, but the tick vector ranges across the West Coast.

 - R. rickettsii (Rocky Mt spotted fever, RMSF): tick, Western hemisphere (Dermacentor spp., dog and wood ticks and others).

-- Worldwide: list not comprehensive, consider in returning travelers to the U.S.
+- Worldwide: list is not comprehensive; consider for returning travelers to the U.S.

 - R. akari (Rickettsialpox): mite (Lioponyssoides sanguineus, ectoparasite of house mice)